-Is the reach of the law limited to data owners and data processors established or operating in the jurisdiction?
+Is the reach of the law limited to PII owners and processors of PII established or operating in the jurisdiction?

-Mexican PII protection laws are not limited to PII Controllers established or operating in Mexican territory.
+Mexican PII protection laws are not limited to PII controllers established or operating in Mexican territory.
 Although the Law does not provide a specific reach or scope of its applicability, the Regulations to the Law do.
 In this regard, such regulations (and, therefore, the Law), in addition to being applicable to companies established or operating under Mexican law (whether or not located in Mexican territory) apply to companies not established under Mexican law that are subject to Mexican legislation derived from the execution of a contract or under the terms of international law.

-Additionally, Mexican regulations on PII protection apply: (i) to company establishments located in Mexican territory; (ii) to persons or entities not established in Mexican territory but using means located in such territory, unless such means are used merely for transition purposes that do not imply a processing or handling of PII; and (iii) when the PII Controller is not established in Mexican territory but the person designated as the party in charge of the control and management of its PII (a service provider) is.
+Additionally, Mexican regulations on PII protection apply: to company establishments located in Mexican territory; to persons or entities not established in Mexican territory but using means located in such territory, unless such means are used merely for transition purposes that do not imply a processing or handling of PII; and when the PII controller is not established in Mexican territory but the person designated as the party in charge of the control and management of its PII (a service provider) is.